LukeShu/leaguer/doc/Sprint1-Retrospective.md

 ## Permissions system {#permissions}

+The permissions system is implemented, easy to use, and works well.
+In some places, it appears to be broken (overly-permisive), but this is because the relevant page doesn't hook into the permission system.
+This needs to be fixed with unit tests.

 ## Tournament view {#tourney-view}
 The view page for tournaments contains a table that lists all on going tournaments for all types of games.
 It also lists other game attribute like